 As a Responsible Employee, you must contact your campus Title IX office as soon as possible when you learn of an incident of sexual violence or sexual harassment and share whatever information you have, including the names of any individuals involved, their contact information, and any details of the incident you have.

 As a Responsible Employee, you should report directly to the Title IX office, even if you are unsure that the incident actually occurred or unsure whether it constitutes sexual harassment or sexual violence.
 You should not investigate the report, and should not try to intervene or resolve the issue.

-The Title IX officer will assess the information you provide, and will work with the appropriate people to determine next steps.
+The Title IX Director will assess the information you provide, and will work with the appropriate people to determine next steps.

 While information must be provided to the Title IX office, responsible employees should not discuss the case with other people who do not have a legitimate need to know.

-Q. What happens after a Responsible Employee gives the information to the Title IX officer?
+Q. What happens after a Responsible Employee gives the information to the Title IX Director?

-The Title IX officer will evaluate the report and respond as outlined under university policy.
-The Title IX officer will reach out to the person who reported experiencing the sexual violence or sexual harassment to provide information about confidential resources and reporting options.
+The Title IX Director will evaluate the report and respond as outlined under university policy.
+The Title IX Director will reach out to the person who reported experiencing the sexual violence or sexual harassment to provide information about confidential resources and reporting options.
 This outreach allows the person to make an informed choice about how they wish to proceed.